A Short Trip to the South Island

-Thankfully, my plane wasn't delayed, I jumped on board, took my seat headed smoothly down to Queenstown where I was to meet my good friend Sym and celebrate her birthday.
+Thankfully, my plane wasn't delayed, I jumped on board, took my seat headed smoothly down to Queenstown where I was meeting my good friend Sym to celebrate her birthday.

 My flight the next day was delayed by an hour, by this point, delays had become something that I was quite accustomed to - I just kept working on my laptop and shoving my face full of the free food in the lounge (which I managed to talk my way into).

 Later that night, we started our descent over snow-topped mountains which stood out against the pitch black of the night.
 As the plane sunk below the city lights and clunked onto the runway, I almost wanted to be that loser who claps when the plane lands.
 It was an ordeal, but I'd finally made it.
 The pilot's voice blared over the speaker "Welcome to Dunedin, everybody".
 "You've got to be kidding me" I muttered to myself, and thankfully, he was!

 Every time my flight has been stuck in the air or delayed, the air hostesses have fed us Cookie Time cookies.
 I have eaten too many to count in the past month - to the point where I swore I'd never eat another one of them in my life.
 That didn't last very long at all though.
 The first place that Sym and I headed was the Cookie Time Cookie Bar on Camp Street.
 As much as I tried not to like Cookie Time cookies, they are just so good!
 Especially warm ones with hokey-pokey ice cream.

 After gutsing out on sugar, we decided to get something a bit more substantial to eat.
 We headed to Devil Burger (which I reckon is better than Ferg Burger) for some Curry Cheese Chips.